 Title IX does allow schools to operate single-sex classes or schools.
 Single-sex classes may be provided in a coeducational school if the classes are related to the school's "important objective" to improve educational achievement of its students through the school's overall established policy to provide diverse educational opportunities or to meet the particular, identified educational needs of its students.
 Single-sex classes in coeducational schools must be implemented in an evenhanded manner; with voluntary enrollment and substantially equal coeducational opportunity.
-Schools conducting single-sex classes in a coeducational school must conduct a periodic evaluation at least every two years to ensure that the single-sex classes do not rely on overly broad generalizations of either sex and that the single-sex classes are substantially related to the school's important objective.
+Schools conducting single-sex classes in a coeducational school must conduct a periodic evaluation at least every two years to ensure that the single-sex classes are substantially related to the school's important objective.